CoderFoundry/SuperDogEvents/README.md

 Given an array of objects of event data
 Display the following:

 Total attendance by City

 Average Attendance by City

 Least attended event by City

-Most attended event by City.
+Most attended event by City

 Also Show these stats for All Events

-Extra Credit ADD a Create option to add additional events.
+Extra Credit: Add the ability to add additional events.
 Store the events in local storage.

 Given the following array of objects. events = [{